-- 1) Practices of law and governance - The role of ancestral rights and older practices of law within the transition process of development, globalization and negotiation of territorial boundaries - 3) Multiple registers of governance and the epistemic construction of law - 4) Universalistic vs. context-sensitive interpretations of rights and governance - 5) Law and governance and the neo-liberalism political agenda in a contested territory - 6) Law and governance in conflict zones as a field of research - 7) Rights, cultural heritage, traditional knowledge and their recognition - 8) Traditional methods of imparting knowledge and solving disputes
+- 1) Practices of law and governance - 2) The role of ancestral rights and older practices of law within the transition process of development, globalization and negotiation of territorial boundaries - 3) Multiple registers of governance and the epistemic construction of law - 4) Universalistic vs. context-sensitive interpretations of rights and governance - 5) Law and governance and the neo-liberalism political agenda in a contested territory - 6) Law and governance in conflict zones as a field of research - 7) Rights, cultural heritage, traditional knowledge and their recognition - 8) Traditional methods of imparting knowledge and solving disputes

-- 9) Use of natural resources and indigenous rights - 10) Key-concepts for policy writing
+9) Use of natural resources and indigenous rights

+10) Key-concepts for policy writing

 The above-mentioned themes are illustrative and authors are encouraged to submit abstracts on a greater variety of subjects related to law and governance in Gilgit Baltistan.
 This special issue also aims to provide opportunities for debating on the socio-political agendas revolving around indigenous knowledge and the stakes of preservation, cultural heritage and change, social theories of authority and representation, legal and social identity, and public policy.
-Papers based on first-hand research will be privileged but theoretical discussions, engaged social research, and legal commentaries are also welcome.
+Papers based on firsthand research will be privileged but theoretical discussions, engaged social research, and legal commentaries are also welcome.

 Multidisciplinary approaches from academicians in all domains are solicited.
 Authors may use a variety of methods non exclusively including qualitative, quantitative, historical, ethnographic, financial, economic, and management analysis.
-Abstracts between 500 and 1000 words plus a short bio should be sent to Livia Holden at liviaholden@kiu. edu.pk, livia.holden@durham.ac.uk, and liviaholden@insightsproduction.net by the 31 December 2014.
+Abstracts between 500 and 1000 words plus a short bio should be sent to Livia Holden at liviaholden@kiu.edu.pk, livia.holden@durham.ac.uk, and liviaholden@insightsproduction.net.
 The authors of selected abstracts will be invited to present their full papers at a workshop to be held either in Pakistan or in Denmark.
 Subject to availability of funds and exhaustion of other financial resources scholarships will be available for covering travels and accommodation.

-SPECIAL ISSUE OF NAVEIÑ REET: NORDIC JOURNAL OF LAW AND SOCIAL RESEARCH: Law and Transitional Society: Chinese and Global Perspective
+Law and Transitional Society: Chinese and Global Perspective